The American Institute of Architects (AIA) Canada Society has announced the winners of this year’s design awards, with two awards going to DIALOG.

 The building enhances modern-day learning in a way that goes beyond technology and programming.
 The building skin makes its energy-modelling systems tactile, or visible to the eye, as a way to make climate change conversations a permanent fixture in life on campus.

 Located on the Centennial College Progress Campus in Scarborough, ON, this transformative addition to the college’s campus seamlessly blends Indigenous perspectives, sustainability and innovative architecture.
 The project is Canada’s first LEED Gold, zero carbon, WELL certified, mass timber, higher-education facility.
-In association with Smoke Architecture, the building pays homage to Indigenous traditions and nature-inspired sustainability and is rooted in the Mi’kmaq concept of “Two-Eyed Seeing,” which harmonizes Indigenous wisdom and Western perspectives.
+In collaboration with Smoke Architecture, the building pays homage to Indigenous traditions and nature-inspired sustainability and is rooted in the Mi’kmaq concept of “Two-Eyed Seeing,” which harmonizes Indigenous wisdom and Western perspectives.

 The A-Building expansion was designed as an opportunity to clearly demonstrate how higher education facilities can not only provide state-of-the-art pedagogical and cultural spaces but do so in a way that significantly reduces both operational and embodied carbon emissions.